- Open Access

 Electronic supplementary material

-Additional file 1: Figure S1: Map of Shanghai (the red areas are the study sites); b) Locations of the weather monitoring station (in black) providing meteorological data and six monitoring stations (in green) providing air pollution data.
+Additional file 1: Figure S1:a) Map of Shanghai (the red areas are the study sites); b) Locations of the weather monitoring station (in black) providing meteorological data and six monitoring stations (in green) providing air pollution data.
 (TIFF 579 KB)

 About this article

 Zhang, Y., Yan, C., Kan, H. et al. Effect of ambient temperature on emergency department visits in Shanghai, China: a time series study.
 Environ Health 13, 100 (2014). https://doi.org/10.1186/1476-069X-13-100

 - Generalized additive model